NonPoint Source Banner

 Regional Grazing Efforts

-At its September 2023 Water Board Meeting, the Water Board adopted Resolution No. R6T-2022-0047 supporting the Bishop Vision Plan.
+At its September 2022 Water Board Meeting, the Water Board adopted Resolution No. R6T-2022-0047 supporting the Bishop Vision Plan.
 The Bishop Creek Vision Plan includes an implementation timeline and outline for adaptive management.
-The Vision Plan for the West Fork Carson River is currently under development and planned to go before the Lahontan Water Board for its consideration during the summer of 2023.
+Resolution No. R6T-2023-0036 pertains to the West Fork Carson River Vision Plan and was adopted at the October 2023 Water Board hearing.
+For both Vision Plans, the Water Board will evaluate progress after five years.
+If progress appears to not be on track to attain the respective water quality objectives by year 10, which is the Vision Plan attainment timeline, then more robust efforts will be pursued.

 Resources